Monitor licenses and usage for Citrix DaaS Standard for Azure

-For the User/Device model, the licensing summary provides an at-a-glance view of the licenses that are in use relative to the total number of licenses that you own.
+For the User/Device model, the licensing summary shows the licenses that are in use relative to the total number of licenses that you own.

 As the percentage approaches 100%, the percentage goes from green to yellow.
 If the percentage exceeds 100%, the percentage turns red.

 Citrix Cloud also displays the ratio of assigned licenses to purchased licenses and the number of remaining available licenses.